jackbrycesmith/grav-plugin-proposal/README.md

 ### Template features

   - table of contents (inc. smooth scroll to sections) generated from `##` `###` section headings in your proposal
-  - images/video can stretch to full witdth (medium.com-esque)
+  - images/video can stretch to full width (medium.com-esque)
   - uses system fonts for performance
   - `>` make quotes that stand out
   - highlight important points with `<mark>Important Point</mark>`